RaulColino/CUDA-OpenMP-study/README.md

 # CUDA-OpenMP-study
-Project made in my MS in Computer Science to compare different CUDA, OpenMP and C algorithms
+Project made in my MS in Computer Science to compare the performance of different CUDA, OpenMP and C algorithms